 How Babies Learn to Crawl

 As your baby starts crawling they are developing fine and gross motor skills, balance, and hand-eye coordination.
 In addition, your baby is learning to have spatial awareness, increase visual skills, and of course, physical strength!
-They’ll be strong enough to hold up their weight and maintain balance as they move along the floor.

 In addition, they’ll use their eyes to focus on a destination as they watch their hands inch forward.
 Knowing how these skills all interact with each other is important to getting your baby crawling.